 The council recognises that some tenants and leaseholders have additional support needs and that recharging the person for carrying out work which is their responsibility may not be an appropriate action.
-For example, the tenant may have learning difficulties, may have mental, physical or sensory disabilities, or may have a disability which impacts upon their performance of daily living tasks.
+For example, the tenant may have learning

 The council will consider each person's situation according to that person's individual circumstances.